seancorfield/clj-new/README.md

 * `:name` -- the name of the project (as a symbol or a string); required; must be a qualified project name or a multi-segment dotted project name
 * `:template` -- the name of the template to use (as a symbol or a string); required
 * `:args` -- an optional vector of string to pass to the template itself as command-line arguments
-* `:env` -- a hash map of additional variable substitutions in templates
+* `:env` -- a hash map of additional variable substitutions in templates (see [The Generated `pom.xml` File](#the-generated-pomxml-file) below for a list of "built-in" variables that can be overridden)
 * `:force` -- if `true`, will force overwrite the target directory if it exists
 * `:help` -- if `true`, will provide a summary of these options as help
 * `:output` -- specify the project directory to create (the default is to use the project name as the directory)